 An Evening with Jane Austen - 14th September 6pm

-The Chiswick Book Festival opens with this event celebrating the life of Jane Austen 200 years after her death.
-Featuring Austen experts and biographers Paula Byrne and Helena Kelly, curator of Chiswick House Dr Esme Whittaker, and Sense and Sensibility actress Imogen Stubbs, this will be a wonderful evening for all existing Austen fans and will be sure to create more!
+The Chiswick Book Festival opens with this event, celebrating the life of Jane Austen 200 years after her death.
+Featuring Austen experts and biographers Paula Byrne and Helena Kelly, curator of Chiswick House Dr Esme Whittaker, and Sense and Sensibility actress Imogen Stubbs, this will excite existing Austen fans and attract new readers!

 Hampstead and Highgate Literary Festival | 14th-18th September